65th Infantry Division (Wehrmacht): Partisan warfare and alleged war crimes

 Following the retreat from Rome in June 1944, the division found the civil population increasingly war-weary and hostile.
 While relations with civilians had always been correct, if not warm, even after Italy defected, the divisional historian noted that a marked change occurred after the fall of Rome when the division relocated to northern Italy for recuperation.

-One of the strongest partisan bands was discovered on 16 June in the Roccastrada area with 400 men.
-The main activity of the partisans was road closures, bridge destruction, power and phone line sabotage, abduction of political prisoners from prisons of the Italian militia, raids on individual motor vehicles, small motor vehicle columns and messengers.
-German authorities repeatedly admonished the Italian population by appeals not to support the partisan gangs.
-German units tried to protect themselves by strengthening sentries and patrols and by restricting the movements of civilians.
-In addition, security and hunting patrols were formed on a case-by-case basis and armed parties were used to attack the gangs.
-For example, following the demolition of the bridges at Frosini and Monticiano, the security group Riecher (from the divisional Füsilier Battalion) secured the sector Rosia - Torniella against partisan gangs on the road Siena - Grosseto from the 15 to 19 June.

 The 65th Division has been identified as possibly being responsible for 25 separate acts of violence in which Italian civilians were killed.
 Many of the reports lack evidence of specific perpetrators, only noting that the killings occurred in the 65th Division's area of operations.
 The first such incident occurred in relation to the Frosini and Moniciano bridge destruction when an Italian civilian was tried by German military tribunal for espionage, found guilty, and a sentence of death was carried out.
 Many of the alleged murders involved confirmed members of the Italian resistance movement that sprang up in northern Italy to oppose the fascist puppet state.